Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-23-Bayes-Classification.md

 ---

-A probabilistic framework for solving classification problems.
+Bayes classification is a probabilistic framework for solving classification problems.

 <!--more-->